talhazafarofficial/CraveCrush/README.md

 # CraveCrush

-.
+CraveCrush is a modern, full-stack fast-food ordering web application.
 It features a robust admin dashboard, guest and registered user ordering, real-time notifications, image upload, and a seamless cart and checkout experience.

 ## Live Demo
 Visit the live site: [CraveCrush](https://cravecrush.vercel.app)